1kastner/conflowgen/Readme.md

 [at Read the Docs](https://conflowgen.readthedocs.io/en/latest/).
 Please check
-[in the background section](https://conflowgen.readthedocs.io/en/latest/background.html) first whether conflowgen is the right tool for your purpose.
+[in the background section](https://conflowgen.readthedocs.io/en/latest/background.html) first whether ConFlowGen is the right tool for your purpose.

 ## User installation